dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson5_vertex_of_parabola.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about the vertex of a parabola and its significance in a way that's engaging and practical.
+This guide provides everything you need to know about the vertex of a parabola and its significance in a way that's engaging and practical.
 Each section includes:
 - Clear explanations in everyday language
-- Real-world applications relevant to teenagers
+- Real-world applications
 - Visual aids and interactive activities
 - Strategies to build understanding of this key concept